About

 KOREDOKO is an ongoing project about object-making by Brian Dinh.

-Founded in 2020, this project explores a design language built off of lofty and exaggerated forms.
-Using apparel to alter the body's contour, it also addresses the historical context of clothing to dress oneself.
+KD addresses the historical context of clothing to dress oneself.
 What looks laborious is actually quite simple to put on.
-When considering the Victorian Era, clothing for men and women was often designed to require the assistance of another set of hands—KD approaches design with a similar complicated, feminine facade, but includes the relative simplicity of menswear.
+From a historical lens, clothing was often designed to require the assistance of another set of hands—KD approaches design inversely—the decorative, feminine facade but designs that includes the relative simplicity of menswear.